• Articles

 4. Flexibility and Adaptability

 Design thinking, with its focus on user research, prototyping, and testing, enables teams to be in touch with users to get continuous feedback.
-Similarly, agile teams respond quickly to refine their products according to user feedback.
+In the same way, Agile teams adapt swiftly to refine their products based on the feedback they gather from the users.

 Differences Between Design Thinking and Agile